humblemat810/socket_ml_orchestrator/README.md

 # socket_ml_orchestrator
 socket supported orchestrator using fast socket transfer data between orchestrator and worker designed for Machine learning workload
+### Work on stackless python, pypy, and cpython, windows and Xnux

 # Design Background/ Overview:
 Machine learning projects often use python and currenctly it lacks a python native solution to stream realtime speedy output for small to medium scale solutions